EithonNetwork/EithonDocs/README.md

 ## Release history

+### 1.2 (2015-04-27)

+* NEW: Added configuration for "page i of n" message to be displayed above or below text.

 ### 1.1 (2015-04-27)

 * NEW: Added the command next which moves to the next page of the current document.